Destruction and reconstruction at the Stones of Stenness

 “These practices are not yet stopped, but we are on the fair road thereto.”
 [5]

-The Stones of Stenness were taken into state care in 1906 and the megalith toppled by MacKay (Stone Five) re-erected – a task completed by eight men using a timber frame.
+The Stones of Stenness were taken into state care in 1906 and the surviving megalith toppled by MacKay (Stone Five) re-erected – a task completed by eight men using a timber frame.
 [4]

 The ‘ill-shaped and crooked’ Stone Seven, with Stone Two in the background. (📷 Sigurd Towrie)